edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-01-06-elearning-statistics.md

 12. Managers continue to look for real-time feedback for themselves and their employees, rather than a traditional annual review

-{% picture blog blog/2021-01-06-elearning-statistics03.jpg --alt Microlearning courses are up to 50% cheaper to develop than longer eLearning %}
+{% picture "blog/2021/2021-01-06-elearning-statistics03.jpg" , "Microlearning courses are up to 50% cheaper to develop than longer eLearning" %}

 ## Get ready for 2021